 What is the issue?

 Cases of hepatitis A continue to increase in Victoria, with one death having been confirmed as part of the outbreak.
-There are now 68 confirmed outbreak cases, seven probable cases and one death.
+There are now 68 confirmed outbreak cases, seven probable cases and one death (as at 23 March 2018).
 An additional 14 cases of hepatitis A are under early investigation.
 Most cases are adults with most reporting male-to-male sexual activity, and many have not travelled overseas.
 A number of cases have also identified as people who inject drugs (PWID).
 There is increasing evidence that homeless rough sleepers are at risk of infection.

 Detailed laboratory analysis has found that the strains of hepatitis A virus in this outbreak are very similar to a currently circulating strain in Europe.
 Since mid-2016, several hepatitis A outbreaks associated with MSM sexual activity have been reported in many European countries and in the United States of America.
 A similar outbreak was reported earlier in 2017 in New South Wales.